Skip to product information

 About the original:

-The stools have been carelessly pushed aside and the people have probably gone indoors.
+The oak stools have been carelessly pushed aside and the people have probably gone indoors.
 The veranda door is still ajar and reflects the landscape in the window glass.
 There are half-empty glasses and decanters on the table, and a pair of ladies' gloves and a hat have been left on the flower box.
 The greatly shortened house wall and the colorful diagonal of flowers create a perspectival impression in the motif.
 Attention is drawn to the dark silhouettes of the landscape and the brighter evening sky in the distance.
 The motif contains a tension between the foreground's colorful richness of detail and the background's simplification in both form and colour.

 The painting can be considered an atmospheric tribute to the bright, Nordic summer night.
 At the same time, it expresses a strong, almost cosmic experience of an infinite sky above the undulating ridgeline.
 The artist possibly also wanted to convey the feeling of silence and solitude that can rest over a landscape.
 As so often in Harald Sohlberg's pictures, people are absent.

-At the time when the picture was painted, Sohlberg lived in a small apartment in the residential area of Nordstrand in Kristiania, with a view of the islands in the inner Kristianiafjord and the Bærumsås Islands.
+At the time when the picture was painted, Sohlberg lived in a small apartment in the residential area of Nordstrand in Kristiania, with a view of the islands in the inner Kristianiafjord and the Bærumsås islands.
 For him himself, Sommernatt was linked to his own biography – the picture celebrates his engagement.
 Sohlberg's thoughts were put into written form if the motif is then also linked to love, coexistence and anticipatory joy.

 Text: Frithjof Bringager